 No false guarantees

 A few of the interviewees suggest that there must be a link between the homosexuality of their loved one and traumatic experiences in his youth, like sexual abuse or growing up in a dysfunctional family.
-But this suggestion does not dominate the conversation, and it is not the message of the DVD.
+But this suggestion does not dominate the conversation, and it is not the message of the film.

 I am grateful for this, because I believe we should be careful here.
 Perhaps traumatic childhood experiences may have led some to feel same-sex attraction and self-identify as gay or lesbian.
 But it is not a given.
 And one can definitely not turn it around and conclude that every gay or lesbian must have had a horrible youth.